Uganda women's national rugby sevens team

 The Uganda women's national rugby sevens team represents Uganda in international rugby sevens.
+They compete annually in the Africa Women's Sevens, and have made an appearance in the 2009 Rugby World Cup Sevens at the inaugural women's tournament.

+History

-They have previously participated in the 2009 Rugby World Cup Sevens for the inaugural women's tournament.
-Their current coach, Helen Buteme, was one of the players in the 2009 squad.
+Uganda has previously participated in the 2009 Rugby World Cup Sevens for the inaugural women's tournament.
+Former coach, Helen Buteme, was one of the players in the 2009 squad.

 Uganda competed at the 2019 Africa Women's Sevens which also served as an automatic Olympic qualification tournament for the winner.
-They unfortunately finished in 5th place.
-The Lady Cranes will attend the 2021 Safari Sevens.
+They finished in 5th place.
+The Lady Cranes attended the 2021 Safari Sevens.
+In 2024, they participated in the World Rugby Sevens Challenger Series; they placed fourth in the first round of the series which took place in Dubai.
+They finished sixth overall at the 2024 Sevens Challenger Series and missed out on qualifying for the new SVNS Play-off promotion and relegation tournament in Madrid.